chessmaster04/myCMS/README.md

   - parsing XML, JSON ...
   - REST API

 Now I see my  mistakes I made then.
+But OOP used in this project, at that time, I think, is beautiful.